Lohith499/nodejs_filesystem_cli/README.md

 4. Append new content to a file
 5. Delete a particular file

+Few more ehnacement we can do :
+1. Cloning
+2. Concatenation of two files into new file
+3. Overwrite the secondfile content with first file
+4. Making new dir and copying other directory into it

 #### errors will be generated as per file or dir existences.

 ## Libraries used :